joffrey-bion/krossbow/README.md

 If you find a bug or a feature that's missing compared to the specification, please open an issue.

-## Project structure
+## Modules

 This project contains the following modules:
-- `krossbow-stomp-core`: the multiplatform STOMP client to use as a STOMP library in common, JVM or JS projects.
+- [`krossbow-stomp-core`](./krossbow-stomp-core): the multiplatform STOMP client to use as a STOMP library in common, JVM or JS projects.
   It implements the STOMP 1.2 protocol on top of a websocket API defined by the `krossbow-websocket-core` module.
-- `krossbow-stomp-jackson`: a superset of `krossbow-stomp-core` adding JSON conversion features using Jackson (JVM only)
+- [`krossbow-stomp-jackson`](./krossbow-stomp-jackson): a superset of `krossbow-stomp-core` adding JSON conversion features using Jackson (JVM only)
-- `krossbow-stomp-kxserialization`: a superset of `krossbow-stomp-core` adding conversion features using Kotlinx Serialization library (multiplatform)
+- [`krossbow-stomp-kxserialization`](./krossbow-stomp-kxserialization): a superset of `krossbow-stomp-core` adding conversion features using Kotlinx Serialization library (multiplatform)
-- `krossbow-websocket-core`: a common WebSocket API that the STOMP client relies on, to enable the use of custom WebSocket clients.
+- [`krossbow-websocket-core`](./krossbow-websocket-core): a common WebSocket API that the STOMP client relies on, to enable the use of custom WebSocket clients.
   This also provides a default JS client implementations using the Browser's native WebSocket, and a JVM 11+ implementation using the async WebSocket API.
-- `krossbow-websocket-ktor`: a multiplatform `WebSocketClient` implementation based on Ktor's `HttpClient`.
+- [`krossbow-websocket-ktor`](./krossbow-websocket-ktor): a multiplatform `WebSocketClient` implementation based on Ktor's `HttpClient`.
+- [`krossbow-websocket-okhttp`](./krossbow-websocket-okhttp): a JVM implementation of the web socket API using OkHttp's WebSocketClient.
-- `krossbow-websocket-sockjs`: a multiplatform `WebSocketClient` implementation for use with SockJS servers.
+- [`krossbow-websocket-sockjs`](./krossbow-websocket-sockjs): a multiplatform `WebSocketClient` implementation for use with SockJS servers.
   It uses Spring's SockJSClient on JVM, and npm `sockjs-client` for JavaScript (NodeJS and browser).
-- `krossbow-websocket-spring`: a JVM 8+ implementation of the web socket API using Spring's WebSocketClient.
+- [`krossbow-websocket-spring`](./krossbow-websocket-spring): a JVM 8+ implementation of the web socket API using Spring's WebSocketClient.
 Provides both a normal WebSocket client and a SockJS one.
-- `krossbow-websocket-okhttp`: a JVM implementation of the web socket API using OkHttp's WebSocketClient.

 ## STOMP Usage